 Over the past few decades, cohabiting in unmarried partnerships has become increasingly common across Canada.
 However, common law relationships in Canada still differ from traditional marriages legally in important ways.
 Educating yourself on provincial and territorial regulations empowers you to protect your rights proactively.

-A common law relationship refers to two persons living together in a conjugal partnership without legally marrying.
+A common-law relationship is established when two people live together in a conjugal partnership without legally marrying.
 All Canadian jurisdictions recognize these unions after couples meet specific cohabitation duration requirements.
 However, common-law couples lack many automatic legal protections granted to married spouses.

 Understanding key criteria and differences allows common-law couples to safeguard their interests through proper legal planning.